 Minutes are available from past SBEC meetings.

-SBEC Operating Procedures
+SBEC Operating Policies and Procedures

 SBEC Operating Procedures outline the board's powers and duties, establish procedural rules, set standards of conduct for board members, and define the responsibilities of the board and TEA staff.